What is Numbness?

 People with diabetes can develop diabetic neuropathy, which is a type of nerve injury.
 Diabetes' metabolic impact on the bloodstream can cause nerve damage over time.

-One-third to one-half of people with diabetes develop peripheral neuropathy, which causes numbness and discomfort in the feet and legs and, less frequently, in the hands and arms.
+One-third to one-half of people with diabetes develop peripheral neuropathy, which causes discomfort and numbness in feet and legs and, less frequently, in the hands and arms.

 Due to low red blood cell levels and decreased oxygen circulation, vitamin B12 deficiency or pernicious anemia may cause nerve damage, which can cause peripheral neuropathy.